Social and Political Philosophy I (PHIL 243)

 Readings

 These texts are all required, and you will need your own copy of them.
 Their electronic versions are combined in one PDF file available on Moodle.
-Note that only
+Since electronic devices are not allowed in class (see below), please print out a hard copy and have it with you in every class.

 - [Aqu02]